Yimo

-Yimo (奕謨; 22 May 1850 – 17 August 1905) was Qing dyansty imperial prince as Mianyu's sixth son and Jiaqing Emperor's grandson.
+Yimo (奕謨; 22 May 1850 – 17 August 1905) was a Qing dynasty imperial prince as Mianyu's sixth son and Jiaqing Emperor's grandson.
 Yimo belonged to lesser members of the Prince Hui of the First Rank peerage.

 Life

 Yimo was born to Mianyu's secondary princess consort, lady Yang.
 Yimo shared a close relationship with Prince Chun of the First Rank Yixuan.

 In 1856, he was made a buru bafen zhenguo gong as a son of the Prince of the First Rank and was given a right to wear peacock feathers.
 In 1864, he was promoted to feng'en zhenguo gong together with his brother, Yixun.
 In 1872, Yimo was promoted to the Prince of the Fourth Rank and given a status of Prince of the Third Rank in 1889.
 In 1875, Yimo was entrusted with commanding Bordered White Banner Mongolian forces.
 In 1877, when Yimo was ordered to make sacrifices at the Imperial Ancestral Temple, he sent a eunuch Lu Defu.